 They’ll also need a phone charger, especially if they always forget to charge their phones.
 The QuickHeat Rechargeable Hand Warmer with Portable Power Bank by Frog & CO doubles as a phone charger and a portable heater.
 This survival tool is useful during cold days as it provides up to 140 degrees Fahrenheit of heat.
 For the younger ones, they should know not to play with this gadget and only use it when necessary.

-Face Masks and Face Shields
+Face Mask and Face Shield

 These days, when can’t talk about outdoor safety without mentioning face masks and face shields along with other coronavirus safety tips.
-The best safety tip is still staying at home to prevent getting the virus.
+The best safety tip is still to stay at home to prevent getting the virus.
 But since some schools still require in-person learning, wearing proper protection is still the way to go.

 Let’s start with face masks.
 The best of the lot is the N95 respirator.
 The N95 NIOSH 20-Pack Medical Face Masks by A.R.
-Medicom staves off 95 percent of dusts, solids, and liquid aerosols.
+Medicom staves off 95 percent of dust, solids, and liquid aerosols.
 Most importantly right now, it can protect you from COVID-19.

 Surgical masks are next in line.
 They’re not as effective as N95 respirators but they provide ample protection from the coronavirus.
 The most common face protection you’ll see nowadays is the cloth face mask.
-This is not that effective as the N95 respirator and surgical mask though it is recommended by the World Health organization for the general population mainly because the first two masks are limited in supply right now.
+This is not as effective as the N95 respirator and surgical mask though it is recommended by the World Health Organization for the general population mainly because the first two masks are limited in supply right now.